Benji19967/rust_sandbox/README.md

  - [x] How do I declare and use constants?
  - [x] How do I read use input?
  - [x] How do I time a function call?
+ - [ ] How do I create and use structs?
  - [ ] How do I create and use classes?
  - [ ] How do I manage larger projects?
    - Packages, crates and modules